MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 1. Click the **RUN** button at the bottom of the canvas to run the experiment.

-1. When the experiment finishes running, the Project Columns and Clean Missing Data modules will be tagged with a green check mark to indicate that they executed successfully.
+1. When the experiment finishes running, the Select Columns and Clean Missing Data modules will be tagged with a green check mark to indicate that they executed successfully.
 In addition, the status in the upper-right corner will change to "Finished running".

     ![Outcome of a successful run](Images/preprocess-finished-run.png)